Shria-Bhardwaj/guava_leaf_disease/README.md

         └── [same structure as train]
 ```

-Each folder contains **~100–150 images per class** for balanced learning and validation.

----

 ## 🧠 Model Workflow

 This project follows an end-to-end pipeline from preprocessing to prediction: